open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/database.md

 **[3]:** If applicable and not explicitly disabled via instrumentation configuration.

-**[4]:** If applicable and enabled via instrumentation configuration.

-**[5]:** When setting this to an SQL keyword, it is not recommended to attempt any client-side parsing of `db.statement` just to get this property, but it should be set if the operation name is provided by the library being instrumented.
+**[4]:** When setting this to an SQL keyword, it is not recommended to attempt any client-side parsing of `db.statement` just to get this property, but it should be set if the operation name is provided by the library being instrumented.
 If the SQL statement has an ambiguous operation, or performs more than one operation, this value may be omitted.
 <!-- endsemconv -->

 For **Redis**, the value provided for `db.statement` SHOULD correspond to the syntax of the Redis CLI.